sevvaltuncay/sevvaltuncay/README.md

 ## About Me

-- 🔭 I’m currently working on: Stargazer's Hall - Nft Marketplace and Cloudgazer - Weather Forecast
+- 🔭 I’m currently working on: Photo Search (you can find the repo's all the process)
-- 🌱 I’m currently learning: Web3
+- 🌱 I’m currently learning: Web3, Solidity, MySQL, Docker
 - 📫 How to reach me: sevvaltuncy@gmail.com

 ## Stats